a00908270/masterthesis/thesis.md

 ### Microservices

-TODO As we break down an application into very specific domains, we need a uniform way to communicate between all the various pieces and domains.
-Web services have served this purpose for years, but the added isolation and granular focus that containers bring have paved a way for what is being named microservices.  \cite{baier-kub}
+Web services enable interoperability between different systems and applications by providing a defined interface of communication\cite{baier-kub}.
+An application interface is provided over the HTTP protocol.
+Microservices are often implemented as web services.
+An often cited definition originates from Martin Fowler and James Lewis:

-> TODO In short, the microservice architectural style is an approach to developing a
-> single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.
+> In short, the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.
 These services are built around business capabilities and independently deployable by fully automated deployment machinery.
-There is a bare minimum of centralized management of these services, which may be written in different programming languages and use different data storage technologies. (deloitte)
+There is a bare minimum of centralized management of these services, which may be written in different programming languages and use different data storage technologies. \cite{lewis2014microservices}

 \bild{monolithic_vs_microservice}{15cm}{Monolithic Architecture vs. Microservice Architecture}{Monolithic Architecture vs. Microservice Architecture}